 One of the vessels has caught the attention of many people.
-It’s decorated with Looney Tunes characters like Tweety, Daffy Duck and Wile E. Coyote, roughly covered with tarpaulins.
+It’s decorated with Looney Tunes characters like Tweety, Daffy Duck and Wile E. Coyote that are now covered with tarpaulins.

-“Hiring a Looney Tunes cruise liner to house Spanish police is bad taste.
+“Hiring Looney Tunes cruise liner to house Spanish police is seedy.
 It’s ridiculous.
-The cartoons have been covered with tarps, but everybody has seen them,” observes Quim Portet.
+The cartoons have been covered with tarps, but everybody has seen them,” explains Quim Portet.

 Tourists are also surprised.
-“Why does the Interior Ministry host Spanish police in a ship like this?” says Míriam V., an Argentinian who says she doesn’t really understand what’s happening in Catalonia.
+“Why does the Interior Ministry host Spanish police in a ship like this?” says Míriam V., an Argentinian who doesn’t understand what’s happening in Catalonia.

-Inside the ship, the ambience does not reflect the figures decorating the hull.
-Spanish police officers complained about rooms and poor breakfasts.
+Inside the ship, there is also controversy.
+Spanish police officers complained about rooms and breakfast poor conditions.
 According to the Unified Police Union, it’s “miserable”.

-In addition, harbour stevedores refuse to service the vessels, as they say that there have been “restrictions on civil rights”, according to Josep Maria Deop, secretary of Barcelona’s harbour stevedores organization.
+In addition, harbour stevedores refused to serve the vessels, as they say that there have been “cuts on civil rights”, according to Josep Maria Deop, secretary of Barcelona’s harbour stevedores organization.
 Deop notices, however, that “both ships can supply themselves”.

-To break the blockade, some groups of citizens are trying to bring food to the ship, despite being hampered by tight security measures.
-Some have managed to slip through Iberian ham and Rioja wine to the police.
+As a result, groups of citizens are trying to bring food to the cruise, which has been difficult due to security measures.
+Despite this, some have managed to provide Iberian ham and Rioja wine to the police.

 Decenas de ciudadanos llevan comida a la Policía y Guardia Civil en el puerto de Barcelona pic.twitter.com/gyITs0VSHW— Sheldon (@numer344) 25 de septiembre de 2017

-Antonio Amador was one of those in attendance at the demonstration of support for the security forces last Sunday.
-They brought bread, sausages, and cans of various products.
-They don’t know if they got to the ship.
-Anyway, he says that it’s a “symbolic” gesture, since the most important point was to show “support” and “gratefulness” to the police.
+Antonio Amador was one of the attendees to the demonstration of support to the security forces, last Sunday.
+They brought bread, sausages and cans of various products.
+They don’t know if they got to the boat.
+Anyway, he says that it’s a “symbolic” action, since the most important is to show “support” and “gratefulness” to the police.

 #FreeTweety, trending topic

-Despite the tensions, social media has seen the funny side.
-Pro-independence campaigners have even sought to co-opt Tweety to their cause.
+Citizens have been making mockery on social media, ironizing about the decoration of the ship.
+Tweety has even become a symbol of the independence referendum.
 There is a campaign asking for his freedom, after being covered with tarps, with hashtags like #FreePiolin, #FreeTweety or #TotssomPiolin.